CurveDocs/curve-docs/docs/scrvusd/crosschain/oracle-v0/oracle.md

 ### `price_oracle`
 !!! description "`scrvUSDOracle.price_oracle() -> uint256: view`"

     Getter for the price of the scrvUSD token.
-This function is an alias for `pricePerShare` and `pricePerAsset` and is made for compatability reasons.
+This function is an alias for `pricePerShare` and `pricePerAsset` and is made for compatibility reasons.

     Returns: price of scrvUSD (`uint256`).